arjunpatel7/alakazam-vgc/README.md

-# alakazam: A command line interface for Pokemon VGC calculations
+# :dizzy: alakazam :spoon: : A command line interface for Pokemon VGC calculations

 alakazam is a chatbot-like interface for running calculations for the Pokemon video games Pokemon Scarlet and Pokemon Violet, specifically for standard doubles (VGC) competitive play.
 Think of it like a standard damage calculator, except with natural language instructions instead!